thijsbordewijk/project-1-1920/README.md

 - Adding links to the images of books to link to the page for the user to lend the book on the OBA website

+- empty state for the books search result field